 Continue along the road for 500m, with some views of the castle beyond the lake on the left.
-At a crossroads turn left onto a lane.
-You soon pass the main entrance to the castle on the left (the exit for the alternative route).
+At a crossroads turn left onto a lane, soon passing the main entrance to the castle (the exit for the alternative route).

 Go through the gate and follow the path as it curves round and crosses an arm of the lake on a footbridge.
 The entrance to the house is up ahead; to go directly to the Victorian Tearoom without visiting the house and its collections, turn left and go round to the back of the house to find the shop and tearoom in the far corner.

 Afterwards, return to the front of the house.
 Go past the entrance on your left and continue along the driveway as it curves round to the right past a vehicle barrier.
-The driveway leads to a lane, where you turn sharp left, almost doubling back.
+The driveway leads out to a lane where you turn sharp left, almost doubling back.

 Stay on the lane as it heads S for 700m, passing some private exits from the castle grounds.
-At the hamlet of Hill Hoath, follow the lane round to the right at a junction.
+As you enter the hamlet of Hill Hoath turn right at a junction, rejoining the EVW.

 From Hill Hoath, head west on the Eden Valley Walk all the way to Hever.